Help & Advice:

 Q: What kind of glass do you use?

-A: We use Celcius Elite Performance for conservatory roofs, as it’s a high-performance glass that enhances the colours of your garden without darkening the room.
+A: We use performance glass for conservatory roofs, as it’s high-performance glass that enhances the colours of your garden without darkening the room.

 In the conservatory frames, we use Warm Edge glass, made by a local Cornish supplier.
 This glass aims to minimise energy loss through your windows, helping to keep your conservatory warmer and reduce your energy consumption.